The Miley 2016 Paper

 Geometry.
 A compact reactor of this kind is naturally roughly spherical or short-cylinder.
 The magnet coils are axisymmetric.
 The plasma volume is small and concentrated.
 An external observer at a distance of hundreds of metres would see a glowing region a few metres across.
 That matches the visual scale in the videos.

 Emission spectrum.
 A p-B11 plasma radiates in the visible and near-infrared through bremsstrahlung, recombination lines, and plasma emission.
-It does not emit the characteristic blue-white ultraviolet flash of a fission-driven detonation.
+It doesn't emit the characteristic blue-white ultraviolet flash of a fission-driven detonation.
 An aircraft-mounted observer would see a steady or pulsed glow, not a lightning-bright burst.
 That also matches.

 Absence of neutrons.
 The dominant p-B11 reaction channel produces three alpha particles, not neutrons.
 A fielded device would still produce some neutrons through side reactions (p + 11B → 11C + n, about 0.2% of the total), but the overall neutron yield is roughly a thousand times lower than D-T fusion and ten thousand times lower than fission.
 That's below the detection threshold for the satellite-borne systems that watch for nuclear events.